Vital Records Online

 For mail-in applications, the SC DPH-DVR does not provide application tracking.
 Please check with SC DPH for tracking options for online and in-person application submissions.

-The SC DPH-DVR does not provide tracking for the delivery of your vital records certificates to your address.
-Once the records leave the state office, the state is not responsible for lost or misdirected certificates.
+The SC DPH-DVR does not provide tracking for the delivery of your vital records certificate to your address.
+Once the records leave the state office, the state is not responsible for lost or misdirected certificate.

 frequently asked questions